fabern/LWFBrook90.jl/docs/src/user-guide.md

 | 22.06.10   | 8.17            | 5.62      | 2.85      | 0.77        | 2.17         | 0.1        | 1       | 25       | 3.79   | 1     | 240.47253     |
 | 23.06.10   | 30.39           | 13.53     | 1.68      | 0.81        | 2.66         | 0          | 1       | 25       | 3.79   | 1     | 240.47527     |
 | 24.06.10   | 30.57           | 16.13     | 3.95      | 0.88        | 2.28         | 0          | 1       | 25       | 3.79   | 1     | 240.47802     |

-`meteoveg.csv`: contains time dependent isotopic signatures of precipiation.
+`meteoiso.csv`: contains time dependent isotopic signatures of precipiation.

 (Note that the `dates` contain the end dates of the collection interval of cumulative isotope samples.
 The values are backward interpolated with piecewise constants.
 The first row containng the `NA` is assumed to be the start date of the first collection interval.):